San Marcos Growers LogoSan Marcos Growers

 We have grown and sold this this plant on and off since we first established the nursery in 1979 and have a nice large specimen in front of our accounting office.
 The plant pictured on this page is in front of a home on Nueces Road in Noleta (the nonincorporated area in the eastern Goleta Valley near our nursery) that was moved to this location in 1985 by the homeowner Jim Prine, a landscaper and world renowned animal trainer.

-This information about Beaucarnea recurvata displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Beaucarnea recurvata displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]